 In 1692, Salem witnessed the largest and most deadly witchcraft hysteria in America.
 The alleged enchanted ailments led to the deaths of over 19 innocent people.

-In A Storm of Witchcraft, Baker attempts to show how politics, war, and religion supplemented the scapegoating and terror.
+In A Storm of Witchcraft, Baker attempts to show how politics, war, and religion supplemented scapegoating and terror.
 Popular imagination and the perfect combination of events fueled the stake fire.

 Salem Possessed: The Social Origins of Witchcraft by Paul Boyer and Stephen Nissenbaum

 Salem Possessed is a Salem Witch Trials book perfect for nonfiction lovers looking for commentary on the nature of society and cause and effect.
-Historians Paul Boyer and Stephen Nissenbaum discuss the social dynamics and pressures that lead to the hangings at Gallows Hill.

 Learn more about the people involved in the Salem Witch Trials and how they became deeply invested and entangled in the drama they created.